holepunchto/pear-docs/building-blocks/hypercore.md

 #### **`core.fork`**

-The current fork id of this core
+The current fork ID of this core

 > The above properties are populated after [`ready`](hypercore.md#await-core.ready) has been emitted.
 Will be `0` before the event.